 Other famous Sarawak dishes?
 How about the Sarawak Laksa or Kolok Mee (noodle)?
 You have got to come to Sarawak to try the authentic food yourself!

 There are quite a number of commercialized food available but the most popular is definitely the Sarawak Kek Lapis or Layered Cake.

-Nowadays, the layered cake comes in different flavours and colours.
-The cheaper cake, made with margarine is cheaper, but this is also because the taste is slightly bland and it doesn’t last very long.
-The more expensive cake, made with butter is slightly more expensive but the taste is sweeter and richer.
-They are also more filling than the cheaper version.
+You can find the Kek Lapis in many different flavours and colours.
+The cheaper cake is made with margarine and due to this, the cake tastes slightly bland and it doesn’t last very long.
+The more expensive cake is made with butter.
+It tastes sweeter and the expiry date is longer than the cheaper version.

 Be careful where you buy the Kek Lapis in Sarawak.
 Choose well.